GitGabbo/IOR-Rehab-Thesis/README.md

 ## 3. Modelling
 For modelling and training I used [TimeseriesAI](https://timeseriesai.github.io/tsai/) library.
 ### 3.1.
 TimeSeries Model
 The model used to handle time series data is the library's implementation of [InceptionTime](https://link.springer.com/article/10.1007/s10618-020-00710-y).
+In order to train and test the model I created and used the `models_trainer.ipynb` notebook.
 ### 3.2.
 Multimodal Model
 The model used to handle the multimodality is the TabModel.
 The steps are:
 1. Get the demographic dataframe